 Similarly, the majority of Domestic Companies are incorporated with an authorised share capital of USD5,000 divided into 5,000 ordinary shares of USD1 each, although other options and amounts are available, and these can be tailored to meet the requirements of the investor.

 Every IBC must have a registered agent and maintain a registered office in The Bahamas.
 An IBC may have a sole director and/or a sole shareholder.
 The appointment of officers is optional.
 The powers and objectives of an IBC are typically to engage in any activities that are not prohibited under any law in force in The Bahamas.

 A Domestic Company must also have a local registered office.
 The company must have a minimum of two directors, two shareholders, a president and a secretary.

-In the case of both an IBC and Domestic Company, the constitutional documents of the company (namely, the memorandum and articles of association) determine the powers of its board of directors and officers, and the management of the affairs of the company’s operations and business.
+The constitutional documents of both an IBC and a Domestic Company (ie, the memorandum and articles of association) determine the powers of its board of directors and officers, and the management of the affairs of the company’s operations and business.

 For an IBC, the annual government fees are determined based on the authorised share capital.
 Where the authorised share capital for one year does not exceed USD50,000, the fee is USD365; where the authorised share capital exceeds USD50,000, the fee is USD1,030.

 For a Domestic Company, the annual government fees are determined based on beneficial ownership.
 A government fee of USD350 per year is payable for companies beneficially owned by Bahamians, and USD1,000 a year is payable for companies owned by non-Bahamians.

 For a non-Bahamian Company registered in the Bahamas Companies Registry as a Foreign Company, the annual government fee payable to the registrar general (not in the year of registration) is USD1,000.